Mark W. Smith

-Mark W. Smith (born September 4, 1968, in Cheverly, Maryland) is the New York Times bestselling author of several books, a former professor of law, and the founding partner of a Rockefeller Center-based law firm in New York City.
+Mark W. Smith (born September 4, 1968, in Cheverly, Maryland) is the New York Times bestselling author of several books, and the founding partner of a law firm in New York City.
 Smith is a regular political and legal commentator in the national media and is a former semi-professional baseball player.

 Mark is a trial lawyer and conservative writer.
 He is the author of Official Handbook of the Vast Right-Wing Conspiracy (2004), and of Disrobed: The New Battle Plan to Break the Left's Stranglehold on the Courts (2007).

 Graduating from New York University School of Law in 1995, Smith is currently a trial lawyer in private practice in New York City.
 He has previously served as a public interest lawyer representing a variety of clients (such as a case in 1997 about hair-braiding regulations in New York), many of whom alleged infringements upon their Constitutional rights.
 He has also been an adjunct professor of law at the University of Kansas Law School, where he taught a course on American laws with respect to firearms ownership, and clerked for a federal judge.

-Upbringing and education
+Early life

-Born in Maryland and raised in Vermont, played semi-professional baseball in the Northern League for the Saxtons River Pirates as an infielder.
-After spending three years at the University of Vermont, Smith went on to receive a bachelor's degree in Economics in 1992 from the University of South Carolina where he studied with Robert W. Clower, the former Managing Editor of the American Economics Review and Rhodes Scholar.
-Smith graduated Phi Beta Kappa and was on the All-American Debate Team.
+Smith was born in Maryland and raised in Vermont.
+He played semi-professional baseball in the Northern League for the Saxtons River Pirates as an infielder.
+After spending three years at the University of Vermont, Smith went on to receive a bachelor's degree in Economics in 1992 from the University of South Carolina where he studied with Robert W. Clower, the former Managing Editor of the American Economic Review and Rhodes Scholar.

-After graduating from the New York University School of Law (J.D.) in 1995, Mark clerked for the Honorable D. Brook Bartlett, Chief Judge, United States District Court for the Western District of Missouri.
+After graduating from the New York University School of Law (J.D.) in 1995, Smith clerked for D. Brook Bartlett, Chief Judge, United States District Court for the Western District of Missouri.

-Professional history

-Smith is the founder of the Rockefeller Center-based law firm of Smith Valliere PLLC, which he founded in 2007.
-The national media calls Smith "one of the fastest rising legal stars in the country."
-Smith's courtroom and legal efforts have appeared on the covers of the New York Times, the Washington Times, Law.com, and the New York Law Journal as well as many other major media outlets.

-Smith is also the New York Times bestselling author of several books, a former professor of law, and frequently appears as an expert legal commentator throughout the national media.